|Helping researchers navigate clinical & translational research regulatory processes.||Regulatory Foundations, Ethics, and Law Program|

 Boston Marathon bombing victims participate in a three-year hearing study, thanks to the Harvard Catalyst IRB Ceded Review Request System.

-Learn why the work on the Reliance Agreement by Harvard Catalyst's Regulatory Knowledge & Support Program was recognized as a Best Practice in Human Research.
+Learn why the work on the Reliance Agreement by Harvard Catalyst's Regulatory Foundations, Ethics, and Law Program was recognized as a Best Practice in Human Research.